Highway 99 Tunnel Program Highway 99 Tunnel Program

 • Installing sheet piles and vertical columns of crushed stone in the ground

-• River monitoring work also continues to deliver hydraulic data, which will help inform construction methods and design.
+• River monitoring work also continues to deliver hydraulic data, which will help inform construction methods and design

 Completed Work

-• In January 2025, the design-builder began a series of on‑shore geotechnical investigations along Highway 99 in Richmond, Delta, and on Deas Island, with the work completed in summer 2025.
+• In January 2025, the design-builder began a series of on‑shore geotechnical investigations along Highway 99 in Richmond, Delta, and on Deas Island, with the work completing in summer 2025.
 Activities between January and April 2025 included collecting soil samples and conducting subsurface soil tests along the highway alignment between Westminster Highway and Highway 17A.

 • In August 2025, the current on-shore geotechnical campaign began and is scheduled to continue until spring 2026.
 These works will ensure the design is optimized ahead of construction.
 Completed works from this campaign include: